dispetx/pdpi/README.md

 # The Public Domain Programming Interface

+*In God we trust, all others bring data.*

 **Abstract**

 This paper introduces public domain internet as a special case of a concept